ekiefl/ekiefl.github.io/_posts/pooltool/2020-04-24-pooltool-theory.md

 So what's the difference between those shots, and the one I manufactured?
 The fundamental difference is that these players are elevating their cue, which causes $\omega_x$ to be non-zero (angular velocity _in the direction_ of motion).
 This "barrel-roll" rotation is what causes curved trajectories, otherwise known as swerve or masse.
-(For more info on the cue-cueball interaction, see FIXME).
+(More on the cue-ball interaction later).
 On the other hand, my shot did not have any significant amount of $\omega_x$, so whatever small amount existed quickly dissipated within fractions of a second, yielding an otherwise straight trajectory.

 The takeaway is that $\omega_z(t)$ is decoupled from everything else, and evolves according to Eq.